Young, smart and want to save lives? Become a banker, says philosopher

 The nascent movement already supports a coalition of organizations such as Giving What We Can, founded in 2009, which gets people to pledge ten percent of pretax income to "effective" causes.
 The Life You Can Save, set up by Singer, encourages people to pledge to give an amount which proportionally increases with income.

-GiveWell, a "metacharity", crunches through data to try to find the organizations which transform cash donations most efficiently into lives saved, extended or improved.
+GiveWell, a "metacharity", crunches through data to try to find the organistions which transform cash donations most efficiently into lives saved, extended or improved.

 It currently recommends the Against Malaria Foundation, GiveDirectly, Schistosomiasis Control Initiative, and Deworm the World Initiative as the most effective charities for each dollar spent.